Giuseppe Motta

 Giuseppe Motta (29 December 1871 – 23 January 1940) was a Swiss politician.
 He served as President of the Swiss Confederation 5 times.
-He was a member of the Swiss Federal Council (1911–1940) and President of the League of Nations (1924–1925).
+He was a member of the Swiss Federal Council (1911–1940) and President of the assembly of league of nations (1924–1925).
 He was a Catholic-conservative foreign minister and a staunch opponent of communism and Stalinism.

 Biography

 He was born on 29 December 1871.
 He was elected to the Federal Council of Switzerland on 14 December 1911.
 Motta served 28 years in the Federal Council, the third-longest tenure to date.
 He was affiliated with the Catholic Conservative Party of Switzerland.

 While in office he headed the Department of Finance (1912–1919) and the Political Department (1920–1940).
 He was elected President of the Confederation five times, in 1915, 1920, 1927, 1932 and 1937.

 In 1923 the ICRC admitted the first two non-Genevans to its Assembly - Max Huber from Zürich and Motta, who was also the first Catholic.
 He clearly did not see any conflict of interest in combining his work with the ICRC with his continuing political career.

 Motta was involved with the Federal Council Felix Calonder in Switzerland's accession to the League of Nations on 16 May 1920.
 In 1924, he became President League of Nations Assembly.
 At his suggestion, Switzerland was one of the few states against accepting the Soviet Union into the League of Nations.
 He was one of the most outspoken advocates of admission of Germany.
 In the Interwar Period, he pleaded for a partial departure from the Swiss neutrality principle, but spoke out from 1938 in the face of the looming Second World War again for its strict observance.

 He died in office on 23 January 1940, at 68 years old.